Want to learn how to schedule an email in Outlook?

 In the dialog box that opens, select the specific time and date you want to send the message.
 Then, click on the Close button.

-Compose your new message in the message window, and click the Send button.
+Compose your new message in the message window, add the recipient’s email address and click the Send button.

 But what if you have a change of mind and want to send your email right away?